Dr. Ellen Leitinger

 ✧ Reverberation mapping of AGN

-I was born in outback Australia, in a small town called Alice Springs.
+I was born and raised in outback Australia, in a small town called Alice Springs.
 Due to the low levels of light pollution in central Australia, the night sky was bright and full of stars.
 There wasn't much to do in this small desert town, so during my childhood and teenage years I took every opportunity to stare at the stars.
 It's been my dream for a very long time to make a career out of looking up at the night sky ~✧

 During my PhD at the University of Queensland in Australia, I looked at a large sample of 30 Milky Way globular clusters in order to study the multiple stellar population phenomenon and work towards answering the question: “how did these clusters form?”.